 This film is nicely packaged and well-paced.
 It is a part road diary and part music documentary.
 The soundtrack is excellent and includes many of Van Duren’s original songs.
 This is likely to pick up a new legion of fans on the back of this alone.
 The documentary also includes some animations alongside archive photographs and footage of Van.
 This all piques and retains your interest in this bizarre and fascinating tale.

 Waiting is a film with a whole lot of heart.
 It’s a touching story about a creative genius and two determined fans who we should thank for their need to know more.
 Van Duren’s music is so fresh and lush you feel like he could have written it only yesterday.
 Jackson and Carey are fantastic guides negotiating the good and bad times in what would have otherwise been a forgotten rock ‘n’ roll circus.

 FOUR STARS (OUT OF FIVE)

-Waiting: The Van Duren Story plays at special screenings across Australia in April.
+Waiting: The Van Duren Story is screening as part of the Melbourne Documentary Film Festival, on July 26, 2019 at 6.15pm at Cinema Nova.
 For more information and tickets head HERE.